AnteDujic/pands-project2021/README.md

 <summary>Code comments</summary>
 <br>

-Dataset gets imported using *read_csv* from *pandas*.
+Dataset gets imported using *read_csv* from *pandas* [12].
 Because the *irisData.csv* file is located in the same directory as the program *analysis.py*, it is not necessary to define the .csv file path and only name is used to read the file.
 Also, different names were assigned to the columns.
 This is done for the visual purposes only (.txt file and plots) and those names will be used further in the code.

 </details>